Akshat2512/AI-Voice-Assistant/README.md

 # Persist Ventures Assignment Overview

-I successfully completed an assignment for Persist Ventures, where I developed a sophisticated AI chatbot application using Python Eel for the user interface.
+I successfully completed an assignment for Persist Ventures, where I developed and deployed a sophisticated AI chatbot application using FastAPI and Azure Cloud Platform.
 The chatbot leverages advanced AI models to provide a rich, interactive user experience.

 ## Technologies Used

-- **Python Eel**: For creating the web-based UI of the chatbot.
-- **FastAPI**: To handle continuous streams of audio efficiently.
+- **FastAPI**: To handle continuous streams of audio efficiently on server side.
+- **HTML, CSS and Javascript**: For creating web-based UI for the Chatbot and add styling and interactivity to the web-app.
+- **OpenAI**: Various OpenAI Models utilized to provide AI responses based on user's text and voice input.

 ### OpenAI Models